The Fugitives (TV series)

 The Fugitives is a British children's science fiction drama series.
-Its first seven-part series began airing on Mondays at 4.30pm on CITV in 2005.
+Its first seven-part series began airing on Thursdays at 4.25pm on CITV in 2005.
 It was not renewed for a second series.

 Plot

 Twelve-year-old Jay Keaton's life is in grave danger, he stumbles across a shocking discovery at the company his father used to work at.
 He and his friend Mel are on the run from the corrupt cloning company EmbroGen!
 The two children are on a dangerous mission to stop EmbroGen and reveal them for what they really are.